Best AI Robo-Advisor Alternatives for Retirees in 2026

 - The catch: It is largely self-serve with limited human-advisor access, and its default portfolios lean toward growth and accumulation rather than a dedicated retirement-income plan, so the income framing is on you.

 These are the right call when you want allocation handled for you.
-Betterment leans furthest toward retirement and income features among the automated options, PortfolioPilot toward risk-aware guidance you act on yourself, and Wealthfront toward hands-off, growth-leaning automation.
+Betterment leans furthest toward retirement and income features among the automated options, PortfolioPilot toward risk-aware guidance you act on yourself, Wealthfront toward hands-off, growth-leaning automation, and Walnut toward neither: it hands back no allocation and runs nothing, it only helps you research the holdings you keep at your own broker.
+If you want a person or a plan behind those allocation choices, none of PortfolioPilot, Wealthfront, or Walnut offers that, and Origin or Empower fit better.
 Compare the broader robo field in our best robo-advisors of 2026 guide.

-To be upfront, since this is our site: Walnut is a different kind of tool, and for a retiree it leads only in a narrow lane (research and chat), not as a retirement-income planner.
-Walnut is an AI investing assistant you chat with about the holdings you already own.
-It connects your existing brokerage through SnapTrade (read-only by default) and lets you ask about what you hold, and themes you are considering, through Claude, ChatGPT, or a built-in assistant, with each position framed against the S&P 500.
+To be upfront, since this is our site: Walnut keeps coming up alongside Origin, Empower, PortfolioPilot, Betterment, and Wealthfront above because it overlaps with each in one narrow way and differs in the way that matters for retirees.
+Walnut is the AI investing assistant that talks to the broker you already have and places the trades you approve.
+It connects your existing brokerage (read-only by default) and lets you ask about what you hold, and themes you are considering, through Claude, ChatGPT, or a built-in assistant, with each position framed against the S&P 500.
+For a retiree it leads only in that lane (research and chat), never as the retirement-income planner, which is why we rank Origin and Empower ahead of it for the core retirement job.

 Walnut